e-arts/e-arts/README.md

 ![ARGO-CD-Staging](./ressources/argo-cd-staging-1.png)

 ## Deployment via Google Cloud (GKE)
+### Setup of staging and production environment in GKE @Phillipe Sanio

 Creating and connecting to the google Kubernetes engine (GKE) can be done in a few steps.
 To be able to connect to the GKE you need to install kubectl.
 This can be done either via a package manager or with